jdrago999/nginx-docky-proxy/README.md

 ## Instructions for Use

-* Update `sites-enabled/default` to match your proxy needs.
+* Add upstream configs to `sites-enabled/*` to match your proxy needs.
 ```
+## file: sites-enabled/somecontainer

 upstream somecontainer {
   server somecontainer:443;
 }